jiaohuix/Mlp-Mixer-Paddle/README.md

 # paper
-A repo for some implementation of papers's network structure
+A repo for  implementation of Mlp-mixer